AymanElbery/go-redis/README.md

 # go-redis
 Working with Redis in Go
+ run `go run main.go` to set album to redis and get it in terminal .